chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 Actually I have a roomate work at amazon, and he always showes a strong ownership to his projects and he always wants to make things perfect.
 This really touches my heart and reminds me of the time when I was working on the Workout TeampUp social networking applicaiton, I spent days and nights to polish the UI simply because I want to give a perfect user experience.

 I believe I have similar spirits with Amazon, that one of the biggest reason why I want to join Amazon.

+### Vecna
+- I know it's a self patient health care product, can you tell a bit more about this product
+- how did you came up with the idea to make this non-profit?
+- future plan, you have robot, what's else

 ## Deadline / Time management
 ### What if you can’t make the deadline